ubitech/Physiognomica/README.md

 # Physiognomica
-Fisiognomica - A Novel prometheus Data Analytics Profiler Fisiognomica is a Novel prometheus Data Analytics Profiler.
+Fisiognomica is a novel data Analytics Profiler of metrics comming from promentheus monitoring engine.
 It is an R package that supports a set of functions as presented at the wiki page.
 The supported funtions are available for execution via an opencpue server.
 Physiognomica functions can be execute both by R or via opencpu API.
 Physiognomica functions can be both triggered as separate analysis services or as a analisis fucntion chain.
 Physiognomica analisis functions can be registered at cloud-apps-profiler project platform or can be used separately.

 #### Supported Analysis chain:
 <img src="/images/functionchaingeneric.png">